Arsonist jailed for life for killing neighbours in ‘devastating revenge attack’

 An arsonist who killed two of his neighbours in a “premeditated and devastating revenge attack” has been sentenced to a whole life order in jail.

-Hakeem Kigundu, 32, admitted pouring petrol over the ground floor of Rowe Court in Reading, Berkshire, and starting the fire that killed Richard Burgess, 46, and Neil Morris, 45, at around 2.45am on December 15, 2021.
+Hakeem Kigundu, 32, admitted pouring petrol in the hallways of Rowe Court in Reading, Berkshire, and starting the fire that killed Richard Burgess, 46, and Neil Morris, 45, at around 2.45am on December 15, 2021.

-Kigundu, a Ugandan national believed to have entered the UK illegally, bought 40 litres of petrol, a sledgehammer, and a “V For Vendetta” mask in the days before the fire.
+Kigundu, a Ugandan national believed to have entered the UK illegally using his brother’s passport, bought 40 litres of petrol, a sledgehammer, and a “V For Vendetta” mask in the days before the fire.

-He outlined his intention to kill his neighbours in a voice note and created an email address with the words “burn them all”.
+He also outlined his intention to kill his neighbours in a voice note, and created an email address with the words “burn them all”.

 Sentencing, Mr Justice Holgate said: “I’m sure this was a premeditated attack made by the defendant in revenge.

 “Four days before the fire, he bought the petrol from the garages.
-Three days before, he bought a sledgehammer.
+Three days before, he bought protective goggles and a sledgehammer.

-“He planned to commit the attack at night because that would reduce the chances of a resident finding the huge amounts of petrol.
+“He planned to commit the attack at night, because that would reduce the chance of a resident discovering that huge amounts of petrol had been spread in the rear lobby leading to the staircase on the ground floor and the second floor landing.

 Prosecutor Alison Morgan KC said Kigundu planned the attack after growing angry that his neighbours had complained about his antisocial behaviour and losing his job as a BT engineer in the months before.